SniperMothLord/snipermothlord/README.md

 ### I'm snipermothlord ( • Aspiring Game Dev • Backend & LLM Enthusiast)

 Hi there!
-I'm currently studying at the **University of Eastern Finland** and navigating the wild world of code, caffeine, and creativity.
+I'm currently studying at the NOWHERE and navigating the wild world of code, caffeine, and creativity.
 I’m deeply interested in game development and backend engineering — and lately, I’ve been diving into the exciting world of **large language models (LLMs)**.

 ---